Onelinerhub/onelinerhub/python-pandas/how-to-find-mean-of-two-dataframe-columns.md

-# How to find mean of two dataframe columns
+# How to find dataframe mean for two columns

 ```python
 import pandas as pd